 Let’s equate that to blogging and social media marketing.
 It’s easy to do nothing at all; trust me on this one.
 However, if you’re in business, doing this means you’re not doing all you can to market your business.
 When you consider that it’s the easiest way to promote yourself as well as the most cost efficient long term, it makes no sense to not even try to give it some time and consideration.

-Both of these things takes some kind of dedication, even if you can’t give it a lot of attention all the time.
-For instance, I was on the road for 18 months, traveling between the northeast and the south on a somewhat regular basis, and found it difficult to keep up with all my obligations continuously.
+Both of these things takes dedication, even if you can’t give it a lot of attention all the time.
+For instance, back in 2013-2014, I was on the road for 18 months, traveling between the northeast and the south on a somewhat regular basis.
+I found it difficult to keep up with all my obligations continuously.
 That’s why I shut down a business and a blog.
-This blog has suffered some, as some of my traffic’s been declining in the past year, and thus so has this part of my business.
-Yet another part of my business is going strong right now, thus the priorities have changed somewhat.
+This blog suffered some, as some of my traffic was declining on this blog and others.
+Yet another part of my business was going strong, and it paid more, thus the priorities changed.

-Never forget to get your social media and blogging time in.
+Never forget to get your social media and blogging time in if you’re concentrating on promoting your business or your articles.
 Even if you only have 30 minutes a day, you can stay in the public eye and you might even get some benefit out of it.
 Would you be mad if that happened?
 No way! 🙂